ProGamerGov/captum/captum/optim/README.md

 )
 ```

+Now that we have the expanded weights, we can anaylse the interactions that they show us.

-We can then create a heatmap for the connections between channel 308 of ``mixed4a_relu`` and channel 443 of ``mixed4b_relu``.
+Below we create a heatmap for the connections between channel 308 of ``mixed4a_relu`` and channel 443 of ``mixed4b_relu``.
 This heatmap shows us how the features between both channels interact.

 ```
 # Create heatmap image